 Specialised research to help organisations communicate clearly

-We have developed a unique 'sense' test which uses a combination of discourse analysis and participant observation.
-We use this to test written communications such as correspondence, instructions, Fact Sheets, and other documents / edocuments such as disclosure*.
+- We use this to test written communications such as correspondence, instructions, Fact Sheets, and other documents / edocuments such as disclosure*.
 We then help make them clearer.
-We do the same for concepts and packaging.

 Our making sense framework